Dietfried Müller-Hegemann: War years

-In 1939 Müller-Hegemann enlisted as a "staff doctor".
+In 1939, Müller-Hegemann enlisted as a "staff doctor".
 Between 1940 and 1941 he was posted to what became the Eastern Front, serving as a "military doctor".
 He subsequently returned to Berlin where he worked in an army hospital.
 He had retained his connections to the German Institute for Psychological Research and Psychotherapy, where during 1944 he delivered a series of lectures on psychotherapy for Schizophrenia patients.
 It was also in 1944 that he submitted his habilitation dissertation which under normal circumstances would have resulted in the award of a habilitation degree.
 However, his work triggered a serious and protracted disagreement with the institute director Harald Schultz-Hencke, who himself published a scholarly paper on the same topic at the same time.
 It is not clear whether it was the disagreement with Schultz-Hencke or the subsequent incarceration of Müller-Hegemann which meant that he only received his habilitation in 1951.

 It is also far from clear how Müller-Hegemann fell into Soviet captivity in 1944.
 He spent the period between 1944 and 1948 as a Soviet prisoner of war.
 His captors, if they did not know it already, quickly became aware of his political engagement before 1933 as a member of the Communist Party.
-According to information which he himself later provided to the university authorities at Leipzig, while in captivity he became the leader of an "antifascist committee" among his fellow detainees.
+According to information which he himself later provided to the university authorities at Leipzig University, while in captivity he became the leader of an "antifascist committee" among his fellow detainees.
 One source refers to his having "gone through political training during his exile in Soviet Russia".